jembi/openhim-core-js/README.md

 `mongorestore --db openhim dump/openhim`

 NB! if you have changed your database name, then do so for the export/import as well.
+NB!
+Please ensure that you stop the server before exporting and importing.

 Testing